Gray asexuality: Fraysexuality

+The attribution of the term fray as sexuality is credited to Tumblr user edensmachine, an account that has been deactivated, and has existed since at least 2014.

 Community

 Online communities, such as the Asexual Visibility and Education Network (AVEN), as well as blogging websites such as Tumblr, have provided ways for gray-As to find acceptance in their communities.
 While gray-As are noted to have variety in the experiences of sexual attraction, individuals in the community share their identification within the spectrum.

 In society, there is a lack of understanding of who asexuals are.
 They often limit their interactions to an online platform.
 Asexuals have also found it safer to communicate through the use of symbols and slang.
 Asexuals are often referred to as aces.
 People are often under the misconception that asexuals hate sex or never have sex.
 For them, sex is not a focal point.
 This is where the term gray-asexual comes in.

 A black, gray, white, and purple flag is commonly used to display pride in the asexual community.
 The gray bar represents the area of gray sexuality within the community, and the flag is also used by those who identify as gray-asexual: